 Clark PotterProfessor of Viola

-Area of Focus: Music History, Strings
+Area of Focus: Conducting, Strings

 Prior to his appointment at Nebraska, Mr. Potter taught nine years at Eastern Oregon University, where he was associate professor of strings and conductor of the Grande Ronde Symphony.
 He received his graduate degrees from Indiana University and California Institute of the Arts and his bachelor's degree from Western Washington University.
 He has studied with Peter Marsh, James Dunham, Charmian Gadd, Richard Goldner, and Mimi Zweig.

 During the summers, Mr. Potter is on the faculty of the University of Nebraska's Chamber Music Institute and the Omaha Conservatory of Music Institute.
 He has been a performer in the Oregon Coast Music Festival Orchestra, a guest artist at Rocky Ridge Music Center, artist/teacher of viola and chamber music at the Young Musicians and Artists summer program in Salem, Oregon, the Puget Sound Chamber Music Workshop, Lutheran Summer Music program and the Csehy Summer School of Music.
 He is active in the American String Teachers Association: he served six years on the board of the Nebraska chapter, he was president of the Oregon chapter, and he has written for the organization's national magazine.
 Mr. Potter recently served a three-year term on the Nebraska Music Educators Assoc. executive board.
 He has also dabbled in composition, having composed three pieces for young orchestras, music for two contemporary ballets, one full-length "cowboy" musical, several pieces for choir and pieces for smaller instrumental combinations, including a viola sextet.